corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

  - Refactored xml validation code to XmlXpathGenerator.
  - Completely refectored the code for the controllers.
 The seperation is better and there is no longer a weird coupling of the controllers.
  - Removed Garbage Collector call.
 After enough testing I have enough evidence to know that this was not helping.
 It made removing views incredibly slow.
+ - Added a delete mod file button to the main UI.
+ - When changing the tag name (Ceate/Edit Mod) for a mod all files in that mod have the top tags replaced with the new tag name.
+ - Added full ModInfo.xml file support.
+ - Added Added code completion to the direct edit view.
+Now when typing "<" all possible tags are displayed.
+When typing "=" all possible attributes are displayed.
+When typing "/" closing tags are displayed.
 1.6.3
  - Fixed all issues from 1.6.2
  - Fixed issues: